cmcqueen/simplerandom/README.md

 ### Supported Python Versions

-Currently this has had basic testing on Ubuntu 10.04 32-bit and Windows XP 32-bit.
-It passes the basic `simplerandom.iterators.test` unit tests, as well as basic manual testing of `simplerandom.random`.
+Currently this has had basic testing on Ubuntu 13.04 64-bit and Windows XP 32-bit.
+It passes the `simplerandom.iterators.test` unit tests, as well as well as basic manual testing of `simplerandom.random`.
 A more thorough unit test suite is needed.

-In Ubuntu, it has been tested on Python 2.6 and 3.1 and passes.
+In Ubuntu, it has been tested on Python 2.7 and 3.3, and passes.

-In Windows, it has been tested on Python 2.4, 2.5, 2.6, 2.7, 3.1 and
+In Windows, it has been tested on Python 2.6, 2.7, 3.1, 3.2 and 3.3.
+It
-3.2.
-It passes under these versions.
+passes under these versions.

-The pure Python code is expected to work on 64-bit platforms, but has not been tested.
-The Cython version of `simplerandom.iterators` should work on 64-bit platforms, but has not been tested.

 ### Use of Cython